Armored Heart: L'Odeur de l'Amour

 They’re fucking laughing at me.

-“Fukghin… dicks…” she mumbled, and Seeker stopped.
+“Fukghin… dicks…” She mumbled, and Seeker stopped.
 She grabbed her by the shoulders, and shook her slightly.

 “What’s the matter?!”
 Dear asked with a scoff, and Seeker’s expression hardened in a very entertaining way.
-“I’m in the middle of fukghin nowhere… up for auction, because I,” she jabbed her own chest, “had the nerve to be good at my job, and fell into a trap set by a demon.”
+“I’m in the middle of fukghin nowhere… up for auction, because I” – she jabbed her own chest – “had the nerve to be good at my job, and fell into a trap set by a demon.”

 Seeker rolled her eyes.
-“No, that’s not it!” she said as she turned Dear around, and marched her towards the nearest door leading outside.
+“No, that’s not it!”
+She said as she turned Dear around, and marched her towards the nearest door leading outside.
 Part of Dear wanted to resist, to struggle.
 That giant was out there, she knew.
-Ishi wouldn’t have to send an assassin to free Seeker of her if he got his hands on her.
+Ishara wouldn’t have to send an assassin to free Seeker of her if he got his hands on her.
 “This.
 The flippancy.
 The paranoid drivel.
 The giant isn’t here to kill you, love, none of them are.”

 “I can be flippant if I want,” challenged Dear, Seeker led her through the kitchen, and outside.
 The smell of the industrial scale cooking made her mouth water.
 “You don’t own me.”

 “No, you can’t!”
 Seeker scoffed.
-“And… yes, I do!” she added a moment later, as she pushed Dear along into the outside work area, and made her sit down on the stools besides the bathtubs.
+“And… yes, I do!”
+She added a moment later, as she pushed Dear along into the outside work area, and made her sit down on the stools besides the bathtubs.
 She crouched in front of her, and looked at her with a concerned expression that Dear thought was nothing short of condescension.

-“Right,” she huffed. “‘natural order of things,’ right?
-You’re finally—”
+“Right,” she huffed. “natural order of things,

 “No!” interrupted Seeker, as she put a hand on Dear’s forehead.
 “It’s nothing like that.
 You’re mine because you choose to be, because you trust me.
-And they—” she paused, and gestured at the villa, “—they’re all assholes who think I can force you to.
+And they” – she paused, and gestured at the villa – “they’re all assholes who think I can force you to.
 They all think they can have you after today, and clearly, one of them…” Seeker trailed off, thinking.
 Dear wanted to say something, but she put a finger on her mouth to silence her.

 Two voices, silently chattering nearby.
 After a moment, Seeker’s expression hardened, and she hoisted Dear back up.
 She took her by the wrist, and set off in the direction of the two voices.
 They made their way in the direction of the lake, and turned the corner to the deck with the oversized table.
-At it sat a giant Dear guessed was eight meters tall, and a little pink blob.
+At it sat a giant Dear guessed was six meters tall, and a little pink blob.

-“WHAT SPELL DID YOU CAST ON HER?!” demanded Seeker with sheer hate in her voice.
+“WHAT SPELL DID YOU CAST ON HER?!”
+Demanded Seeker with sheer hate in her voice.
 She let Dear go, and pulled her sword from its impossible sheath as the pixie turned a deep, dark blue.
 She kept advancing on the sprite, and stretched a hand out towards her.
-“VENEZ”, she yelled as she closed her hand into a fist, and pulled towards herself.
+“VENEZ!”
+She yelled as she closed her hand into a fist, and pulled towards herself.

 Wynn yelped as invisible hands grabbed her, and yanked her towards Seeker, who flipped her sword around into a reverse grip.
 The little creature, a barely visible midnight blue by now, came to a stop touching the sword’s edge.
 Behind her, the giant turned to look at the scene.
 “I…”